Boston College men’s hockey entered this weekend staring down arguably the most important series of the season so far.

 No. 2 BC split its series with unranked Merrimack on Jan.
 10 and 11, raising questions about the winter break.
 It turned it around soon thereafter, toppling cross-town rival Harvard on Tuesday night.

 BC wasted no time, netting its first goal of the night just over seven minutes into the game.
-James Hagens picked up the puck along the boards and fed Gabe Perreault on a two-on-one, slapping it past Philip Svedebäck for a 1–0 lead.
+James Hagens picked up the puck along the boards and fed Gabe Perreault on a 2-on-1, slapping it past Philip Svedebäck for a 1–0 lead.

 Teddy Stiga and Ryan Leonard swapped spots on Hagens and Perreault’s line for the first time last night, but it seems both lines have been fluent and flourishing.